fransandoval093/TEATRO/README.md

 - heroku create
 - git push heroku main
 ```
 A site for educational and instructive purposes to retrieve movie data and details.
-Investigate and critically analyze your own movie sites and query information using a combination of gql,MongoDB,React,express,and gsap.
+Investigate and critically analyze your own movie sites and query information using a combination of gql,MongoDB,React,puppeteer, express,and gsap.